viktordremin/viktordremin.github.io/_pages/about.md

 I am a biophotonics and biomedical engineering researcher focused on developing next-generation optical technologies for non-invasive medical diagnostics.
 My work lies at the intersection of optoelectronics, machine learning, and clinical translation, aiming to create tools that enable real-time, in vivo monitoring of tissue metabolism and vascular health.

-I hold a PhD in Biomedical Engineering from at Orel State University (Russia).
 My research portfolio spans from designing multimodal fibre-optic systems and optical imagers to applying advanced data analysis in the study of diabetes, neurodegenerative disorders, and cancer.